ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 cd uc_smart_contract
 git clone https://gist.github.com/6e0eb979c911bf465896d49cf08e86da.git
 ```
-4. cd into the `6e0eb979c911bf465896d49cf08e86da` directory and take a look at the files here:
+4. cd into the `6e0eb979c911bf465896d49cf08e86da` directory and take a look at the files here

 ```bash
 cd 6e0eb979c911bf465896d49cf08e86da
 ls -l
 ```

-5. `setup_utility_chain_1409` is the bash script we are going to run in the current console to sync with the uc, but first we must edit the rights on this file to be able to excute it:
+5. `setup_utility_chain_1409` is the bash script we are going to run in the current console to sync with the uc, but first we must edit the rights on this file to be able to excute it

 ```bash
 chmod 755 setup_utility_chain_1409